syself/cluster-api-provider-hetzner/docs/topics/upgrade.md

 # Upgrade CAPH

-You find the latest version of CAPH here:
+You can find the latest version of CAPH here:

 https://github.com/syself/cluster-api-provider-hetzner/tags